Something I always found hard to fathom are people who never change after high school.

 So anyways, that’s what happened.
-I was friends with 2 people (a boy and girl) and they cut me off because I was too odd for them.
+I was friends with a pair of people and they cut me off because I was too odd for them.
 I resented them for it, I thought they really were my friends.
-Anyhow about two years later one of them, the girl, caught me on our college campus one day and started to try and catch up with me.
+Anyhow about two years later one of them, the girl caught me on our college campus one day and started to try and catch up with me.
 I didn’t really see anything wrong with that, if she wanted to make peace then I was okay with that.
 I was talking about college and my boyfriend.
-She immediately cut me off and started to talk about a girl from highschool that unfollowed her on some site and how foul she was.
+She immediately cut me off and started to talk about a girl from high school that unfollowed her on some site and how foul she was.

 Here we are in college and she’s still rambling on about highschool drama.
 I didn’t even know what to say back to her.
 I politely ended the conversation when my boyfriend showed up and she seemed not to have a problem with me anymore.
 When I got home I followed her on instagram because I noticed she liked one of my pictures.

 It seems that was probably an accident on her part because she never followed me back.

 So I eventually unfollowed her and realized she was still rather two faced and I shouldn’t talk to her again.
 Other than a few rare encounters/sightings in our small town, I never talked to her again.
 She is still friends with the other guy that was once my friend.
 They both to this day still take far too many “artistic” and posed photos for likes.
 And both pretend to be politically correct even thought they can’t get even along with their neighbors.

 What baffles me is this, how can you go throughout your life with the same stupid mindset?